-Military to partner Enugu Govt on internal security
+Military to partner Enugu govt on internal security

 “We are here to assure you the armed forces and security agencies will give you all the needed support”, he said.

-General Irabor appealed to the traditional rulers, civil society organisations (CSOs), town unions, and all stakeholders to work in synergy with the governor and security agencies to ensure the security of lives and property as no single body or individual could do it alone.
+General Irabor appealed to traditional rulers, civil society organisations, CSOs, town unions, and all stakeholders to work in synergy with the governor and security agencies to ensure the security of lives and property, insisting that no single body or individual could do it alone.

-On his part, Governor Mbah, who identified insecurity as the big elephant in the room, however appreciated the Chief of Defence Staff and security agencies in the state for rising to the occasion in the state’s efforts to encourage productivity and enhance the security of lives and property.
+On his part, Governor Mbah, who identified insecurity as the big elephant in the room, appreciated the CDS and security agencies in the state for rising to the occasion in the state’s efforts to encourage productivity and enhance the security of lives and property.

 “We identified the elephant in the room, being insecurity, and its impact, both psychologically, economically, and socially on our people.